Hedge and Mutual Funds' Fees and the Separation of Private Investments

 \subsection{Proof of Theorem \ref{Mutual}}

 Solving the differential equations (\ref{DymXM}) and (\ref{DymFM}),

-Theorem \ref{Mutual} is proved by the similar arguments as for Theorem \ref{Main}: first prove that for general strategies the ESR of wealth is bounded above by (\ref{ESRM}), and then show that the ESR induced by the candidate strategies $\optpix$ and $\optpif$ in (\ref{optimal1M}) and (\ref{optimal2M}) achieve this upper bound and thus are optimal.
+Theorem \ref{Mutual} is proved by arguments similar to those for Theorem \ref{Main}: first prove that for general strategies the ESR of wealth is bounded above by (\ref{ESRM}), and then show that the ESR induced by the candidate strategies $\optpix$ and $\optpif$ in (\ref{optimal1M}) and (\ref{optimal2M}) achieve this upper bound.